rustfoundation/foundation.rust-lang.org/news/rust-foundation-to-host-inaugural-rust-global-event-at-wasmcon-2023.md

 ---
 title: Rust Foundation to Host Inaugural “Rust Global” Event at WasmCon 2023
 byline:
-description: "The Rust Foundation is hosting its inaugural “Rust Global” event on September 6, 2023 – a gathering designed to bring together Rust enterprise users, Rust enthusiasts, and advocates. \n\nThe first Rust Global event will focus on WebAssembly and will be co-located with WasmCon in the Seattle area.\_"
+description: "The Rust Foundation is hosting its inaugural “Rust Global” event on September 6, 2023 – a gathering designed to bring together Rust enterprise users, Rust enthusiasts, and advocates. \n\nThe first Rust Global event will have a WebAssembly focus and will be co-located with WasmCon 2023 in the Seattle area.\_"
 date: 2023-06-14T12:30:00Z
 tags:
   - announcement